+Change is hard.
 Like, real earth-moving, deep down in your bones change is hard.
 That should seem like an obvious statement, but for me, for years, it really wasn’t.
 I was being flanked on all sides by industry professionals telling me that change was easy.
 I just had to genuinely want it.

 I don’t know about you, but no such voice ever intervened in my life.
 No magical switch ever flipped in my brain and made all my pain and struggles go away.

 The Reality of Sobriety & Personal Development

 So what is the real deal with change?
 Sometimes people ask me how I managed to get sober or they tell me that they can relate to a lot of things I went through, but don’t see how they can stop.

 I firmly believe that it is important to be honest, so honestly, it took me six years to get to the place I am at right now.
-I invested nearly three or four years reading the entire Self Help aisle looking for answers, solutions, strategies, anything really that could help me get on the right track.
+I invested nearly four years reading the entire Self Help aisle looking for answers, solutions, strategies, anything really that could help me get on the right track.

 Suddenly, I had a notion that I could be a health coach!
 I was going to change lives even though I had barely scratched the surface on fixing my own.

 And then the inevitable backslide.
-Something would happen: I would start dating somebody who wanted to go for drinks, or I would stop dating somebody and be devastated, or my job would get to me, or I would feel too good and think that I was all better.
+Something would happen: I would start dating somebody who wanted to go for drinks, or I would STOP dating somebody and be devastated.
+My job would get to me or I would feel too good and think that I was all better.

 Ignoring The Signs That It’s Time to Stop Drinking

-I remember one time getting shit faced at a friend’s party.
-I didn’t want the good vibes to end so I drunkenly forced my way into an afterparty hangout with my friend’s sister’s boyfriend (you read that right) and his friends – none of whom I knew before that night.
+I remember getting shit faced at a friend’s party once.
+I didn’t want the good vibes to end so I drunkenly forced my way into an afterparty hangout with my friend’s younger sister’s boyfriend (you read that right) and his friends – none of whom I knew before that night.

-I stumbled my way off the roof and towards my own block.
-That embarrassing night and interaction perfectly encapsulated the grand delusion of my life at that time.
+I stumbled my way off the roof and towards my own block, vomiting in people’s plants and tripping over my own feet the entire way home.
+That embarrassing night and interaction perfectly encapsulated the grand delusion of my life.

 Perhaps a better move would’ve been to leave New York altogether and enter a proper rehab facility, but I didn’t fit the profile of who I thought needed rehab.